Store-aware grocery planning

 Zenx Walmart cart screen with real grocery product rows

-Cart-ready rows Review Need / Buy wording, prices, product rows, and store context before checkout.
+Reviewable rows Review Need / Buy wording, prices, product rows, and store context before retailer handoff.

 How Zenx builds the cart

 Zenx does not stop at a recipe list.
-It checks the selected store, matches ingredients to real products, groups repeated items, and prepares a shopper-ready cart flow.
+It checks the selected store, matches ingredients to real products where supported, groups repeated items, and prepares a cart flow the shopper can review.

 How Zenx checks ingredients, matches real grocery products, builds a cart, and keeps cart rows trustworthy